Ireland's Donohoe takes Eurogroup helm during worst recession

 Juncker held the post from its creation in 1998 until he was replaced in January 2013 by former Dutch finance minister Jeroen Dijsselbloem, who was seen as less diplomatic.

-Reporting by Francesco Guarascio @fraguarascio; additional reporting by Belen Carreno in Madrid and Padraic Halpin in Dublin; editing by Philip Blenkinsop, William Maclean
+Reporting by Francesco Guarascio @fraguarascio and Philip Blenkinsop in Brussels; additional reporting by Belen Carreno in Madrid, Padraic Halpin and Conor Humphries in Dublin; editing by William Maclean